top of page

 2 x Deep Pools

-This one always gets the new owners.
-Hermit Crabs NEED deep water!
-They must be able to fully submerge their shell to fill it up with water.
-They will hold water inside the back of their shell.
-This helps their soft abdomen to stay moist and helps them to get through moulting.
+This aspect often surprises new owners: Hermit crabs require deep water.
+They must be able to fully submerge their shells to fill them with water.
+This allows them to retain water inside the back of their shells, which helps keep their soft abdomens and gills moist and aids them during moulting.

 ----- You can read more about pools here